GRPC

-gRPC (acronym for gRPC Remote Procedure Calls) is a cross-platform high-performance remote procedure call (RPC) framework. gRPC was initially created by Google, but is open source and is used in many organizations.
-Use cases range from microservices to the "last mile" of computing (mobile, web, and Internet of Things). gRPC uses HTTP/2 for transport, Protocol Buffers as the interface description language, and provides features such as authentication, bidirectional streaming and flow control, blocking or nonblocking bindings, and cancellation and timeouts.
+gRPC (recursive acronym for gRPC Remote Procedure Calls) is a cross-platform high-performance remote procedure call (RPC) framework. gRPC was initially created by Google, but is open source and is used in many organizations.
+Use cases range from microservices to the "last mile" of computing (mobile, web, and the Internet of things).

+gRPC uses HTTP/2 for transport, Protocol Buffers as the interface description language, and provides features such as authentication, bidirectional streaming and flow control, blocking or nonblocking bindings, and cancellation and timeouts.
 It generates cross-platform client and server bindings for many languages.
 The most common usage scenarios include connecting services in a microservices style architecture, or connecting mobile device clients to backend services.

-As of 2019, gRPC's use of HTTP/2 makes it impossible to implement a gRPC client in a browser, instead requiring a proxy.
+gRPC's use of HTTP trailers makes it impossible to implement a gRPC client in a browser, instead requiring a proxy.

 History

 From about 2001, Google created a general-purpose RPC infrastructure called Stubby to connect the large number of microservices running within and across its data centers.
 In March 2015, Google decided to build the next version of Stubby and make it open source.
 The result was gRPC.